LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab01/Lab1Instructions-PersonalBio.md

 **Gain experience using:**

 - Headings (h1, h2, etc.)
-- Links (both internal and external)
+- Links (both between your pages and to an external site)

 - Text formatting (strong, emphasis, etc.)

-- Images
+- Images (don't forget the alt attribute)

 - Line breaks